Can I Afford My Medication?

 Simply asking your pharmacist what it would cost you to pay for the drug out-of-pocket can save you money.
-Please note, the money you pay without using your insurance will not count towards your “Out of Pocket Maximum” and prescriptions that are run through your insurance DO count towards your “out of pocket maximum”.
+Please note, once again, the money you pay without using your insurance will not count towards your “Out of Pocket Maximum” and prescriptions that are run through your insurance DO count towards your “out of pocket maximum”.

 As the cost of prescription drugs continues to climb, it’s important to educate yourself and keep your doctor in the loop to ensure that you receive a treatment plan that will work for you.
 Your health insurance agent can also help you review your coverage and make sure that it is a good fit, even as your needs change.

 Read More: Health Insurance in Las Vegas, Nevada